e-kai00/gungnir-shop/README.md

 #### Home page

 Serves as the central hub of the shop, showcasing all products.
-It comes equipped with such features as *organizing products in Collections* and *sorting products by* price and names
+It is equipped with such features as organizing products in *Collections* and *sorting products by* price and names.

  ![](/README_docs/features/feat-home-sort-by.png)

-The home page includes Announcement section, which is meant to be used for the latest shop's news and updates (announcements are updated by admin).
+The home page includes the *Announcement section*, which is meant to be used for the latest shop's news and updates (announcements are updated by admin).

 ![](/README_docs/features/feat-announcement-section.png)

 <br>

-#### Product detail
+#### Product detail page

 Standard product page with product image and description, offering the following features:

-- Linked Collection -  displays the *collection tag* to which the product belongs (e.g. "Axe Amulet") and enables users to explore the entire collection with a single click, and the *Product Rating* feature, which displays average product rating.
+- Linked Collection -  displays the *collection tag* to which the product belongs (e.g. "Axe Amulet") and enables users to explore the entire collection with a single click.
+The *Product Rating* feature displays average product rating.

 ![product details](/README_docs/features/feat-product-page.png)

-- Item *quantity buttons* and *add to Basket* button for a quick way to add product to the basket, and *Keep shopping* button, which returns user to the home page.
+- Item *quantity buttons* and *add to Basket* button for a quick way to add product to the basket.
+The *Keep shopping* button returns user to the home page.

 ![product page](/README_docs/features/feat-product-page-quantity.png)